Just like the NICU, I hate that I can't help him while he struggles.

 While we are in the middle of this nightmare of aggression and autism..
-We currently on our second inpatient hospitalization and been here almost two months.
+We recently finished a second inpatient hospitalization we were admitted for three months.

 As mentioned from my last post, my sons behaviors came on quickly and no medications or behavioral interventions have helped so far.
-This time around we spent FIVE days in a local ER with untrained staff that treated my son unfairly as we waited for a bed.
+This time around we spent FIVE days in a local ER with untrained staff that treated my son unfairly and chipped two of his teeth, as we waited for a bed.

-If i had to choose a positive in all this we were able to get a bed in to one of the only 4 inpatient facilities in the U.S. that specialize for autism, developmental disables using a multidisciplinary approach so that these kids have a chance.
+If i had to choose a positive in all this we were able to get a bed in to one of the only four inpatient facilities in the U.S. that specialize for autism, developmental disables using a multidisciplinary approach.

 While here a friend wrote this in our local paper this article and shared her story on this journey.
 Certainly a lot of similarities to what we are going thru now.